Apr 24, 2024

 Originally, tourist tax was introduced by certain governments across the world to reduce over-tourism and generate income from large numbers of travellers entering the country.
 The uplift in cheap flights means that travelling has become much more accessible for people, even if it’s just a quick 2-hour flight to a destination in Europe.

-What countries are introducing tourist tax in 2024?
+What countries introduced tourist tax in 2024?

 • The Indonesian government announced they would impose a tourist tax for travellers visiting Bali from 14 February 2024.
-This will cost 150,000 rupiah per person, around £7.60 or $9.60 (correct as of April 2024).
+This costs 150,000 rupiah per person, around £7.60 or $9.60 (correct as of April 2024).

 The cheapest VS most expensive tourist tax destinations

-Let's dive deep into the cheapest and most expensive tourist tax in some of the most popular destinations worldwide (all conversions are correct as of April 2024).
+Let's dive deep into the cheapest and most expensive tourist tax in some of the most popular destinations worldwide (all conversions are correct as of May 2025).

 (Source)

 From the stunning streets of Madrid to the idyllic beaches of Majorca, there’s plenty to see and do in Spain.
+But not all places charge a tourist tax across this beautiful country.

-Depending on where you’re staying, you could find tax as low as €0.25 (21p) in the off-season on the Balearic Islands to prices as high as €3.25 (£3) per person per night in Barcelona.
+Depending on where you’re staying, you could find tourist tax as low as €1 (85p) in the off-season on the Balearic Islands to prices as high as €11 (£9.36) per person per night in Barcelona.

-5. Austria - 3.2% of accommodation costs
+10. Austria - 3.2% of accommodation costs

 Also known as the Ortstaxe, it’s used to help finance the tourist board.
 For example, if a hotel charges €100 per room per night — this includes sales taxes but not breakfast — then you can expect that €2.52 of the €100 you spend will go towards the Ortstaxe.

-6. Hungary - Budapest - 4% of accommodation costs
+11. Hungary - 4% of accommodation costs

 (Source)